zhou-1/COVISS-Lab-Research/Data/RandomMultipleLists/Ideas.md

-# Here are 4 lists
+# Here are 8 lists
-Extract one element randomly from sequencial list, A,B,C,D
+listApA, listApB, listPeach, listPear and corresponding gt lists that contain ground truth.

-SO it will be A1,B4,C9,D2,A6,B1,C10,D21,A19......
+Generate a single list that combines the other lists in required batches.